bzalasky/rockhopper-digital/source/articles/idols-of-the-mind.html.markdown

 3.  <strong>Forget that talk is cheap</strong>

     Talk is cheap in all forms.
 This goes beyond just put up or shut up.
-Don't "let the power of mere words induce belief in non-existent things," as Edward O. Wilson paraphrases Bacon's *idols of the marketplace* in [Consilience: The Unity of Knowledge](http://www.amazon.com/gp/product/067976867X/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=067976867X&linkCode=as2&tag=rockhodigita-20) (unashamed to drop an affiliate link here).
+Don't &ldquo;let the power of mere words induce belief in non-existent things,&rdquo; as Edward O. Wilson paraphrases Bacon's *idols of the marketplace* in [Consilience: The Unity of Knowledge](http://www.amazon.com/gp/product/067976867X/ref=as_li_qf_sp_asin_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=067976867X&linkCode=as2&tag=rockhodigita-20) (unashamed to drop an affiliate link here).
 Just as talking about your product won't get you to launch, someone telling you a market exists doesn't mean it actually does.
 Take steps to empirically validate any assumptions you've made about your product and its place in the world.

 4.  <strong>Let dogmatic thinking cloud your vision</strong>